bragg13/tntvillage-relases-reader/README.md

 # USAGE:
 Place the relases file inside the folder of the script and rename it 'dump.csv'.

+Open up *config.py* and edit CHROME_PATH parameter based on your Chrome Path.
+If you wanna use this as a general csv parser, just edit URL parameter in *config.py* and the *fields* parameters in the main file.

 Run the script with code:
 `python main.py`